 These media sources have a slight to moderate liberal bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
 These sources are generally trustworthy for information, but may require further investigation.
 See all Left-Center sources.

 - Overall, we rate The List Left-Center biased based on story selection that slightly favors the left.
-We also rate them Mixed for factual reporting due to a lack of transparency, sensationalized headlines and light promotion of pseudoscience.
+We also rate them Mostly Factual in factual reporting due to sensationalized headlines and the light promotion of pseudoscience.

 The List is a women’s news and lifestyle site.
 According to their about page “We pride ourselves on being original and well-researched, and we don’t sugarcoat things.
 But we’re not here for salacious gossip.”
-The website lists staff, but does not clearly indicate an editor, which demonstrates a lack of transparency.
+The website lists staff and ownership, indicating transparency.

 Funded by / Ownership